btcpayserver/btcpayserver-doc/HardwareDeployment.md

 exit

 **Step 11**
-If you haven't cracked open a beer or two yet, now is the time to do do.
+If you haven't cracked open a beer or two yet, now is the time to do so.
 Go to https://btcpay.yourdomain.com and confirm that your nodes are syncing.
+Enjoy!